rayaman/multi/README.md

 ---------------------
 - [x] ~~Add system threads for love2d that works like the lanesManager (loveManager, slight differences).~~
 - [x] ~~Improve performance of the library~~
+- [x] ~~Improve coroutine based threading scheduling~~
-- [ ] Improve coroutine based threading scheduling
+- [ ] Improve love2d Idle thread cpu usage...
+Tricky Look at the rambling section for insight.
 - [x] ~~Add more features to support module creators~~
 - [x] ~~Make a framework for eaiser thread task distributing~~
 - [x] ~~Fix Error handling on threaded multi objects~~ Non threaded multiobjs will crash your program if they error though!
 Use multi:newThread() of multi:newSystemThread() if your code can error!
 Unless you use multi:protect() this however lowers performance!